difficultwork/go-zk/README.md

 # go-zk-svc
-service client based on zeekeeper for go
+service client based on zookeeper for go